tomaskrupka/Gripper/docs/features.md

 ## Scraping SPAs

 These features are designed around the following requirements:
-- Scraping SPAs with service workers actively rebuilding the DOM.
+- Scraping SPAs with Service Workers actively rebuilding the DOM.
 - Reliable JavaScript evaluation in iFrames.

 ### Full CDP API Access